stanleychiu0314/nextjs-django-dashboard/README.md

 Once both the backend and frontend servers are running, visit `http://localhost:3000` in your browser to view the dashboard with the charts.

 ---

+## Future improvements

+1. Add more interactive features: Incorporate chart interactions like zooming and panning.
+2. Use a database: Instead of hardcoded data, connect the backend to a database (e.g., PostgreSQL) for dynamic data fetching.
+3. Authentication: Add user authentication to personalize the dashboard data.
+4. Error handling: Enhance error handling and display error messages on the frontend when API calls fail.